Signs of Dog Pregnancy & Caring for a Pregnant Dog

 Pregnancy is an exciting time, but it can also be nerve-wracking.
 Dog pregnancy is no different.
 From the different stages of pregnancy to the right care for your female dog, there is so much to know to ensure a healthy pregnancy and whelping experience.
 Thomas Labs® is here to help ensure a smooth experience for you both!

 One of the first questions that many people ask concerning dog pregnancy is: “How long are dogs pregnant?”
 The answer is about 63 days.
-The gestation period is measured from the day your dog ovulates to the day of whelping.
-Using a whelping calendar can help you keep track of your dog’s pregnancy.
+The dog gestation period is measured from the day your dog ovulates to the day of whelping.
+Using a whelping calendar can help you figure out your dog's due date and keep track of your dog’s pregnancy.

 Similar to humans, dogs are pregnant for 3 trimesters; however, their trimesters are only about 21 days long.
 Here are a few notable milestones during dog pregnancy: